andrewjw/site/_posts/2021-11-05-ownership-and-high-performing-teams.md

 Another aspect of feeling ownership is a connection to your clients.
 How easy this depends strongly on what type of business you're in, but it's worth fostering this connection if you can.
 Maybe people can spend a day shadowing a client?
 If you run user experience research then developers sitting in on a few sessions will help build that connection.
-Developers don't need to build a complete picture as a product manager or UX researcher needs to, but if you're building something that it's not possible to dog food then gaining some first-hand connection with a subset of users will help people to think about them in less abstract terms.
+Developers don't need to build as complete a picture as a product manager or UX researcher needs to, but if you're building something that it's not possible to dog food then gaining some first-hand connection with a subset of users will help people to think about them in less abstract terms.

-To try and build an understanding of your clients you might be able to get one to attend a town hall or other meeting and talk about what impact your changes have had on them, what their priorities are, or a recent success that your software has enabled?
+To try and build an understanding of your clients you might be able to get one to attend a town hall or other meeting and talk about what impact your changes have had on them, what their priorities are, or a recent success that your software has enabled.
 Hearing directly from a client, and putting a face and a voice to them is hard to beat as a way to build empathy and understanding of your users.

 If you've been successful you should start to notice a change in the behaviour of the team.
 They might be more proactive